Partita: Johann Sebastian Bach

 Bach's six keyboard partitas were described as having "greater freedom and expansion of form than in the suites."
-One additional suite in B minor, the Overture in the French Style (often simply called French Overture) is sometimes also considered a partita.
+One additional suite in B minor, the Overture in the French Style (often simply called French Overture), is sometimes also considered a partita.
 As typical of keyboard partitas and dance suites, they were written in binary form with both A and B sections repeated.
 The A section modulates from the tonic to the dominant key, and the B section moves from the dominant back to the tonic.
 There are four main movements in a dance suite.
 The Allemande typically comes first and features running sixteenth notes.
 The Corrente (Corrante) is fast, beginning with the upbeat of a single note.
 The Sarabande follows, also beginning with an upbeat, and is set in triple meter.
 It is slow and emphasizes the second beat of each measure.
 The final movement, the Gigue, is very fast and often in fugal form.

 Bach's first partita (BWV 825) was written in the key of B-flat major and published in 1726.
 Its introductory movement was a Praeludium, and the partita contained an optional minuet.
 Partita No. 2 in C Minor, BWV 826 was published the following year along with Bach's third partita, beginning with a Sinfonia and including an optional rondeau.
 A fantasia begins Partita No. 3 in A Minor, BWV 827 and includes a burlesca and scherzo.
-Partita No. 4 in D Major, BWV 828 was published in 1728 included an optional minuet and aria (air) and began with an overture.
+Partita No. 4 in D Major, BWV 828, published in 1728, included an optional minuet and aria (air) and began with an overture.
 Partita No. 5 in G Major, BWV 829 is introduced by a Preambulum and optionally includes a minuet and passapied.
-It was published in 1730 along with Bach's final keyboard partita, Partita No. 6 in E Minor, BWV 830, which begins with a Toccata and included a gavotte and aria (air).
+It was published in 1730 along with Bach's final keyboard partita, Partita No. 6 in E Minor, BWV 830, which begins with a Toccata and includes a gavotte and aria (air).

-Additionally, Johann Sebastian Bach wrote the "Partita" in A minor for solo flute (BWV 1013) which takes the form of a suite of four dances, has been given the title "partita" by its modern editors; it is sometimes transposed for oboe.
+Additionally, Johann Sebastian Bach wrote the "Partita" in A minor for solo flute (BWV 1013), which takes the form of a suite of four dances, has been given the title "partita" by its modern editors; it is sometimes transposed for oboe.
 Bach also wrote three partitas for solo violin in 1720 which he paired with sonatas.
 (He titled each of them the German Partia, but they came to be called the Italian partita, which was introduced in the Bach Gesellschaft edition in 1879, being the more common term at the time.)
 See also: Bach's chorale partitas for organ.

 Justin Peck

-On October 30, 2012, Caroline Shaw released a Partita for 8 voices, and was later used by american choreographer Justin Peck as a musical background to his partita, but unlike partitas of the baroque period this was an a capella dancing suite with 8 dancers that would flow between solo and unison movements.
+On October 30, 2012, Caroline Shaw released a Partita for 8 voices, and it was later used by American choreographer Justin Peck as a musical background to his partita, but unlike partitas of the baroque period this is an a capella dancing suite with 8 dancers that would flow between solo and unison movements.
 This suite lasts 20 minutes, and was performed by the New York City Ballet on January 27, 2022.